MJDelas/delas-lab-website/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

-We are currently recruiting at multiple levels as part of our generous funding from [Wellcome Trust](https://wellcome.org/grant-funding/schemes/career-development-awards).
+We are currently recruiting at multiple levels as part of our generous funding from [Wellcome](https://wellcome.org/grant-funding/schemes/career-development-awards).

 {%
   include button.html